Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Results

 \subsubsection{Toy Model}

 We can gain a simple understanding into whether a star would accrete a dust grain by examining the local dust dynamics through a set of simple approximations.
 Consider a scenario involving an inflowing shell of gas and dust influenced by a combination of drag and radiation from the star pushing the shell outward.
 The grains should reach a terminal velocity, where they drift relative to the gas at a velocity $\driftvelmag$.
 For simplicity, let us assume sub-sonic drift with $v_{\rm inflow}\sim \epsilon \cs$ where $\epsilon$ characterises the efficiency of gravitational in-fall with respect to the sound speed, and that the system is in the Rayleigh limit, characterised by $\langle Q\rangle_{\rm ext} \propto \grainsize$, allowing for a closed-form analytic solution.
+Larger grains with $\langle Q\rangle_{\rm ext} \sim 1$, unlike smaller grains where $\langle Q\rangle_{\rm ext} \propto \grainsize$, would behave similarly to the smaller grains, but would introduce an inverse relation with grain size in Equation \ref{eq:rad}.
+Note that in this case, assuming isotropic scattering off dust grains, the radiation pressure coefficient $Q_{\rm pr}$, is similar to the extinction coefficient $Q_{\rm pr} \sim \langle Q\rangle_{\rm ext}$.
 The amount of dust accreted by a star would then depend on the ratio of the terminal drift velocity of dust grains away from the star to their velocity through the in-falling gas $v_{\rm inflow}$.
 This relationship can be approximated as follows:

 where $F_\star = L_{\star}/r^2$ is the incident flux for a star of luminosity $ L_{\star}$ on a grain at some radial distance $r$ situated within a region of number density $n_{\rm H}$.
 Assuming that $L_\star \propto M_\star^{3.5}$, we determine that this ratio reaches unity when $M_\star \sim 2 \rm M_\odot$ given the parameters we consider above.